Brockville and Ottawa Railway

-A second railway company, the Canada Central Railway (CCR), was chartered to run from the B&O at Carleton Place to the LeBreton Flats on the west side of downtown Ottawa.
 The two companies were later merged under the Canada Central name, and continued to push northward to Mattawa.
 The line was leased by the Canadian Pacific Railway and merged in 1881, and was later extended to North Bay and Sudbury.
 CP used the original CC routing as their primary access to Ottawa, joining it to the Ontario and Quebec Railway (O&Q) at Perth.
 The O&Q was later abandoned and replaced by a new line running through Belleville.